Noma (restaurant): Temporary locations

 From 28 July to 6 August 2012, Noma decamped to London for a 10-day pop-up restaurant hosted by Claridge's hotel in Mayfair, while the restaurant in Copenhagen was closed from 22 July to 13 August for refurbishment.
 Redzepi, along with head chef Matt Orlando and staff from the restaurant, served up a £195-per-head nine-course menu that included their versions of scones and clotted cream, Lancashire hotpot with British ingredients, as well as live ants foraged in Denmark and flown to London.

 On 29 March 2014, Noma announced that the restaurant would be relocating to Japan for two months at the beginning of 2015.

 On 24 July 2015, Noma announced that the restaurant would be relocating to Australia for 10 weeks at the beginning of 2016.

 On 12 April 2017, Noma Mexico was opened in Tulum, Quintana Roo, Mexico.
-Each multi-course dinner costs US$600.
-Noma partnered with Traspatio Maya, a nonprofit network of 15 Maya communities to provide Yucatecan ingredients such as white Naal Teel corn, Ixil onions, Xtop pepita, bee larva, and Melipona honey from the Calakmul Biosphere Reserve.
+Noma partnered with Traspatio Maya, a nonprofit network of 15 Maya communities to provide Yucatecan ingredients, such as white Naal Teel corn, Ixil onions, Xtop pepita, bee larva, and Melipona honey from the Calakmul Biosphere Reserve.
 Products from the rest of the country are also included, such as Baja California wine, Chiapas coffee and Oaxaca artisanal plateware.
 The pop-up closed on 28 May.

-On April 13, 2022 it was announced that a popup Noma would open in Brooklyn, New York operating from May 16 - May 20th of that year.
+On 13 April 2022, it was announced that a popup Noma would open in Brooklyn, New York, operating from 16–20 May of that year.

+In spring 2023, Noma had a 10-week popup in Kyoto, Japan.
+In May 2024, it was announced that Noma would return to Kyoto from 8 October through 18 December, and that this would be the last dates for restaurant service from Noma.

+In July 2025, Redzepi announced that Noma would be coming to Los Angeles for a months-long residency tentatively planned to begin in the spring of 2026.
+Several years earlier, he had stayed in Manhattan Beach with his family and enjoyed meeting local chefs like Roy Choi and Kris Yenbamroong.
+His idea for the residency was that "it will be five or six months of energy and trying to meet all the creative people of Los Angeles, and learn from them and be inspired by them".